-4.21.1 Originally labelled Building Y by RCAHMS (1992) this barn stands on a knoll to the west of the main road.
+4.21.1 Originally labelled Building Y by RCAHMS in their survey of 1963 (RCHAMS 1992), this barn stands on a knoll to the west of the main road.
 Although outside the main focus of the township, the location was most probably chosen for the same reason as the location of Barn N; being an excellent location to take advantage of the wind for winnowing.
 No documentary evidence of interventions was revealed, suggesting the building remains as it was when the township was abandoned.
 It is currently used as a store for redundant farm tools and little used materials.